8-oo-8/Minesweeper/README.md

 Enter two numbers from 1-99 (inclusive) which represent width and height.
 Also enter the number of bombs.
 It should be larger than 1 and smaller than the total number of tiles.
 Hit Start button to initialize the gameplay.

 *Strongly suggest the gameplay with 10\*10 board and 10-15 bombs.*

+# Further improvements
+One possible improvement is to add the functionality of double-click to show surroundings (could be updated in later Versions)